geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 Let's start with company update.

 ##### **Geohot** [[00:00:07](https://www.youtube.com/watch?v=BQQqrUqe1VA&t=7)]
-Yeah, so the main thing is the Tiny Box Green is postponed.
+Yeah, so the main thing is the TinyBox Green is postponed.
 Pre-orders are just like the Nintendo Switch due to the evolving tariff situation in the United States.
 Basically, if the tariffs actually stay at anything near the levels that's been stated, we are just no longer profitable.
 So I'm not going to make these boxes at a loss.